 If pasta is your favorite go-to meal, you’re in luck!
-Starting on Phase 2 of the South Beach Diet, you can enjoy a variety of healthy whole-wheat, whole-grain, or spelt pastas, or one of the newer varieties made from brown rice or quinoa.
-In fact, pasta can be a very nutritious meal as long as you choose the right accompaniments.
-Fresh vegetables, reduced-fat cheese, and/or a lean protein, such as turkey meatballs, shrimp or other shellfish, or grilled chicken or turkey breast, are all healthy options.
-Here are some delicious and healthy ways to prepare your favorite pasta dishes South Beach Diet-style:
+Starting on Phase 2 of the South Beach Diet, you can enjoy a variety of healthy whole-wheat, whole-grain, or spelt pastas, or one of the newer gluten-free varieties made from brown rice, corn, or quinoa.
+In fact, pasta can be a very nutritious meal as long as you choose the right add-ins.
+Fresh vegetables, reduced-fat cheese, and/or a lean protein, such as turkey meatballs, shrimp or other shellfish, or grilled chicken or turkey breast, are all healthy choices.
+Here are some delicious ways to prepare your favorite pasta dishes South Beach Diet-style:

-An easy pasta swap is to halve and seed a 1-pound spaghetti squash, microwave or
+An easy pasta swap for Phase 1 is to halve and seed a small spaghetti squash, microwave

-or bake it, and use a fork to scrape out the “spaghetti” strands.
+or bake it, and use a fork to scrape out the “spaghetti-like” strands.
 Serve with

-tomato sauce and a little freshly grated Parmesan.
+tomato sauce or steamed vegetables and a little freshly grated Parmesan.

 2, go for healthy pasta.

 Prepare homemade pasta using whole-wheat flour instead of regular white flour.

 Alternatively, you could purchase a whole-wheat or whole-grain pasta at

 the supermarket.
 Unlike white pasta, which is made from refined wheat flour and